apkasten906/fbs-graph/README.md

 }
 ```

+### Run everything inside Codex

+Need a walkthrough that works directly inside the Codex workspace?
+Follow these steps:

+1. **Install dependencies** – `pnpm install`.
+The Codex image already includes Node 20 and pnpm, so the install should only hydrate the local `node_modules/` directory.
+2. **Compile and type-check** – `pnpm build`.
+This confirms the data files and resolvers line up with the schema before you start the server.
+3. **Start the GraphQL dev server** – `pnpm dev`.
+Codex forwards port 4100 automatically; watch the terminal output for the Apollo Sandbox link.
+4. **Explore the API** – open the printed Sandbox URL in the Codex preview panel and run the sample `playoffPreview` query (see below) to inspect the projected bracket.
+5. **Prefer the terminal?** Skip the browser and run `pnpm preview:playoff -- --season=2025 --gameLimit=6 --limit=8` to execute the same query via the CLI helper.

 ### Preview the playoff picture from the CLI

 If you want to exercise the `playoffPreview` resolver without opening a browser, use the helper script: